Factsheet

 Can I join colleagues on a picket line?

-Any member of staff, regardless of their union affiliation or membership, can take strike action.
-If you do declare that you have taken strike action pay will be withheld at a rate of 1/365th of salary (plus the full normal employee deduction paid into the relevant pension scheme) for each day of strike action in which you participate.
+Any member of staff, who is a non-union member can participate in strike action and have the same rights as union members provided the strike action is lawful.
+Colleagues who are members of a different trade union to that which has a mandate (and has given notice), may not lawfully participate in strike action.
+This would constitute taking part in unofficial strike action for which consequences could include disciplinary action.
+If you do declare that you have taken strike action, pay will be withheld at a rate of 1/365th of salary (plus the full normal employee deduction paid into the relevant pension scheme) for each day of strike action in which you participate.
 Contact the People Support team for more details if required.

 Can I take annual leave during strike action?

 Leave already approved by your line manager prior to notification of the strike action will be honoured.
 Any new requests for leave to be taken (including leave to be taken during the period of strike action) will be reviewed against operational requirements, by your line manager.
-Every effort will be made to allow leave to be taken before the end of the holiday year, however, only in exceptional circumstances will staff be allowed to carry leave into next year.
+Every effort will be made to allow leave to be taken before the end of the holiday year.
+However, only in exceptional circumstances will staff be allowed to carry forward leave into the next holiday year in addition to the 5 days which can automatically be carried forward for all staff as per the Annual Leave Policy.

 I have an agreed hybrid working arrangement, can I work from home so I don’t have to cross a picket line?